kronometrix/databus/README.md

  * does not offer any Kronometrix authorization, authentication mechanism

+## Configuration

+A Kronometrix gate has a configuration file, and it has its own set of binaries.
+For example if we have deployed two types of gates, we should have 2 gate pckages, each with its own configuration file.
+A configuration file should simple be a text file, which can offer a very basic pattern check mechanism for gate incoming traffic. (kavmet-1.0.1-freebsd10.3-amd64.txz kmqtt-1.0.2-freebsd10.3-amd64.txz)

 ## Types

 Currently we support the following type of gate systems: Vaisala AviMet, IoT based based systems using DDS, MQTT protocols.
 Each gate has it own set of settings and binaries.

 ### AviMet Gate